Portfolio philosophy, principles & practices

 In 2020, the Foundation changed the FFFIP’s manager and rebalanced the equity only pool with an asset mix consisting of a 65% allocation to equities and a 35% allocation to fixed income, to better diversify the pool and reduce its volatility.
 While the FFFIP is still less diversified than the Main Investment Pool and may exhibit higher volatility and risk, both pools are expected to offer comparable long-term performance meeting the Foundation’s investment goals.

-The FFFIP returned 2.2% and underperformed the benchmark (2.7%) by 0.5%.
-The material difference between fund return and investment objective of CPI + 4.5% is driven by increased inflation and is being watched closely
+The FFFIP returned -1.2% this year, underperforming the benchmark (-0.4%) by 0.8%.
+The material difference between fund return and investment objective of CPI+4.5% is driven by persistent high inflation and is being watched closely.

 image